Screen Momentum Attachment Register

 Screen Production applications must budget for early to mid-career professional attachment opportunities.

 Projects receiving finance of $400,000 or above must provide three attachments - one of them should be identified as a carer.
-This requirement is in line with the Create NSW ‘Screen Momentum’ initiative which seeks to address the significant challenges for working parents or carers in the Screen industry.
+This requirement is in line with the Screen NSW ‘Screen Momentum’ initiative which seeks to address the significant challenges for working parents or carers in the Screen industry.
 Carers is defined to include childcare, caring for the elderly and self-care.

 To apply for inclusion on the Screen Momentum Attachment Register you will be asked to provide the following support material in the application form: